dristi211/CelestialCandle/README.txt

       create a direct ling with the database...
-      Added Product folder in the Views and add a All Products,cshtml file Now will create MD file in Github
+      Added Product folder in the Views and add a All Products,cshtml file Now  created the  MD file in Github
+    At 11:00
+    Css style for the Index page added and also fixed the Catalogue link